raghebbenhamouda/CloudCertNotes/README.md

             - Update cache data when written to DB (no stale)
         - Session Store
             - Temporary session data (using time to live settings)

+     -Redis really is for high availability, backup, Read Replicas -Memcached is a pure case of partitioning of data (sharding) -Memcached is really intended to serve as a pure cache.
+While Redis can also be used as a database.

 ## ElastiCache Use Cases

 - Query storage ⇒ reduce same read workloads